jarrett/cities-old/doc/thing-file-format.md

   * 2 byte unsigned int: File format version.

+  * 2 byte unsigned int: Size of author name in bytes.

+  * String (no null terminator): Author name.
+Can be any length up to 65535.
+ASCII encoded.

-  * 2 byte unsigned int: Size of name in bytes.
+  * 2 byte unsigned int: Size of thing name in bytes.

-  * String (no null terminator): Name.
+  * String (no null terminator): Thing name.
 Can be any length up to 65535.
 ASCII encoded.

   * 1 byte unsigned int: Size of each configuration key in bytes.
 Currently, this must be
     1. Meaning we allow for up to 256 possible keys.